Security

 Creation

-Keys are generated in the console under your project's API Keys page.
-The plaintext key is shown exactly once at creation time.
-Copy it immediately — it cannot be retrieved later.
+Keys are generated from your project's API Keys page in the console.
+The plaintext key is shown exactly once at creation time — copy it immediately, it cannot be retrieved later.

 Storage

 Keys are stored as SHA-256 hashes with per-key salts.
-The plaintext is never stored.
-Each key is scoped to a single tenant_id, which is how CLAIV infers the tenant from your API key.
+The plaintext is never persisted.
+Each key is scoped to a single tenant, which is how CLAIV infers the tenant from your API key.

 Revocation

 Keys can be revoked from the console at any time.
-Revoked keys immediately stop working.
+Revoked keys stop working immediately.
 Revocation is permanent — you cannot un-revoke a key.

 Tenant isolation